kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.1511   Flap extended speed.

-The established flap extended speed *VFE* must be established so that it does not exceed the design flap speed *VF* chosen under §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.335   Design airspeeds.|§25.335]](e) and 25.345, for the corresponding flap positions and engine powers.
+The established flap extended speed *VFE* must be established so that it does not exceed the design flap speed *VF* chosen under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.335   Design airspeeds.|§§25.335]](e) and 25.345, for the corresponding flap positions and engine powers.

 ### §25.1513   Minimum control speed.